wp5eccb1ca.png

 Giving people a voice is important - but just as important is that this voice is able to be heard outside of these departmental walls.

-What we have seen in the last 24 months is that some of these issues seem to have had some resolve - whether by coincidence or not, the important thing is that there is progress in terms of death claims and the process involved surrounding these claims.
+What we have seen in the last few years is that some of these issues seem to have had some resolve - whether by coincidence or not, the important thing is that there is progress in terms of death claims and the process involved surrounding these claims.

 VOID fields many calls from people who raise some interesting problems in other sectors when dealing with our Government departments - and these also include Occupational Health and Safety matters.